 Let’s break this skill area down and address the first question.

 There are plenty to choose from and some of it does depend on your website theme and integration, although the options I’m going to list below will integrate with most WordPress themes (and there’s always a workaround!).

-ConvertKit.
-It suits my business model and treats subscribers as individuals who can belong to multiple lists called ‘tags’ — I love this concept and it will make the whole process a lot easier going forward as I promote more books and courses.
+Personally, I use and recommend ConvertKit.
+It suits my business model and treats subscribers as individuals who can belong to multiple lists called ‘tags’ — I love this concept and it will make the whole process a lot easier going forward as I promote more books, courses, and coaching.